MartinS9001/ReaJSFX/README.md

 # ReaJSFX
-Marcin's Sobczak audio effects written in JSFX for Reaper DAW.
+Marcin's audio effects written in JSFX for Reaper DAW.